khasanshadiyarov/dev-env/README.md

 `YOUR_LOCATION` is the location where you cloned the repository, `PROJECT_NAME` is how you named the directory where the project files were cloned.
 See [installation](#installation).

 ### MacOS
-On MacOS configured key bindings require some adjustments in the System Settings, because some of key bindings are already taken by the MacOS itself.
+MacOS default key bindings require some adjustments in System Settings, because some of key bindings are already used by MacOS itself.
 Follow the next step:
 1. Go to `System Settings > Keyboard > Keyboard Shortcuts > Mission Control`;
 2. Uncheck `Mission Control`, `Application Windows`, `Mission Control > Move left a space` and `Mission Control > Move right a space`.
 P.s.
-If you need these MacOS key bindings, reconfigure Micro text editor `bindings.json` for actions, which are bind to `Ctrl-Right/Left/Up/Down`.
+If you need default MacOS key bindings, reconfigure Micro text editor [`bindings.json`](.config/micro/bindings.json) for actions, which are bind to `Ctrl-Right/Left/Up/Down`.

 ## Usage
 After the environment is set up correctly, source your `~/.bash_profile` or reopen the terminal and you will be able to call commands.
 Commands: